 To learn more about how far your experience can take you down your path toward a degree, read the information below, or contact Ramon Emmart at 316-295-5838 or the Career Services team at firstname.lastname@example.org.

 Credit for Prior Learning Options

 Credit for Prior Learning (CPL) is the process of earning college credit for college-level learning acquired outside of the traditional college classroom, such as work, professional training, volunteering, and other life experiences.

 The CPL program at Friends University is based on the standards established by the Council for Adult and Experiential Learning (CAEL).

 - Non-Collegiate: College credit is recognized for certain types of non-collegiate training programs (i.e. Center for Financial Training) and U.S. Military service where college credit recommendations have been established by the American Council on Education (ACE) and/or the National College Credit Recommendation Service (NCCRS).

 - Science Lab Credit: First Aid and/or CPR certifications have been pre-approved by our CAPS faculty to satisfy the Natural Science Lab requirement.
 First Aid and CPR certifications are awarded at one (1) credit hour each.
-Multiple CPR credits will not be awarded; the maximum credit for CPR is one hour regardless of CPR category.
-Examples of classes in the CPR category are: Child CPR, Adult CPR, and CPR/AED.
+Multiple CPR credits will not be awarded; the maximum credit for CPR is one hour regardless of the CPR category.
+Examples of classes in the CPR category are Child CPR, Adult CPR, and CPR/AED.
 Valid documentation (card or certificate) must be submitted to the PLA office, located in the Academic Resource Center.